-For more ornate and lavish centerpieces, some couples will spend between $500 and $650 each, but as you know by know, it all depends on the size of the arrangements, types of flowers used, and how elaborate each design is.
+For more ornate and lavish centerpieces, some couples will spend between $500 and $650 each, but as you know by now, it all depends on the size of the arrangements, types of flowers used, and how elaborate each wedding centerpiece design is.

 Flower petals: $80-$200